thatchd/thatchd/README.md

 #### TestCase

-The example test case will be dispatched when a specific pod is ready according to the TestSuite state.
+The example test case will be dispatched when a specific pod is annotated according to the TestSuite state.
 Create a TestCase CR to verify that the `foo: bar` annotation is set on the `test-success` Pod